 Part IV: Movie Revenue – Modeling the Scenarios

 Part V: The Analysis!
-Performance, Implications, and Cautions)
+Implications, Takeaways and Cautions about Projected Revenue

 Except, it’s not?